agilosoftware/objeq/doc/Language-Reference.md

     order by lastName, firstName desc -> [ lastName + ', ' + firstName ]

 ### Aggregator
 In theory, an Aggregator yields a single Item Result Set based on the Items in the Working Set.
 We say 'in theory' because there is no strict requirement that the result be a single Item.
-The Aggregator consists of a set of functions that are registered as objeq Extensions.
+The Aggregator consists of a set of functions that are registered as objeq Library Extensions.

 As an example, this will register an Extension called 'avg' for calculating average values: